 - Measures you will take to ensure the well-being of your experimental subjects

 Submission, processing, and review all take place online, using Ideate.

 Who is eligible to be a Principal Investigator for animal research?

 In general, only full-time faculty members can serve as PI for IACUC applications.
-However, we do consider exceptions on a case by case basis, if the project and PI have received approval from Giorgio Martinelli, Dsc, PhD, Director of IACUC.
+However, we do consider exceptions on a case by case basis, if the project and PI have received approval from Giorgio Martinelli, Dsc, PhD, IACUC Chair.

 What types of animals does the Medical School support in research?

 The IACUC does not restrict your choice of species for research purposes.
 But you need to consult with the Center for Comparative Medicine and Surgery (CCMS) Director, Jonathan Cohen, DVM, DipAclam, to make absolutely sure that the vivaria can accommodate your choice.
 CCMS can also provide information about ordering, transporting, and receiving animals.

 What training do you require or recommend?